 - 8. Collectibles.
 Generally, none of your IRA assets may be invested in collectibles, including any work of art, rug, or antique, metal or gem, stamp or coin, alcoholic beverage, or any other tangible personal property.
 If we allow, you may invest your IRA assets in the following coins and bullion: certain gold, silver, and platinum coins minted by the United States; a coin issued under the laws of any state; and any gold, silver, platinum, and palladium bullion of a certain fineness, and only if such coins and bullion are held by us.
-For additional guidance on collectibles, including nonfungible tokens (NFTs), see Section 408(m) of the Internal Revenue Code (IRC) and, pending future guidance, IRS Notice 2023-27. - 9.
+For additional guidance on collectibles, see Section 408(m) of the Internal Revenue Code (IRC). - 9.
 Cash Rollovers.
 You may be eligible to make a rollover contribution to an IRA or certain employer-sponsored eligible retirement plans.
 Rollovers to and from IRAs and eligible retirement plans are described in greater detail elsewhere in this Disclosure Statement. - 10.
 Required Minimum Distribution (RMD) Rules.
 Your IRA is subject to the RMD rules summarized in this agreement. - 11.
 No Prohibited Transactions.
 If you engage in a prohibited transaction, this IRA loses its tax exempt status as of the first day of the year.
-You must include the fair market value of this IRA as of that first day in your gross income for the year during which the prohibited transaction occurred, and pay all applicable taxes and penalties.
-Further, any such deemed distributions will not count towards any RMDs. - 12.
+You must include the fair market value of this IRA as of that first day in your gross income for the year during which the prohibited transaction occurred, and pay all applicable taxes and penalties. - 12.
 No Pledging.
-If you pledge all or a portion of your IRA as security for a loan, the portion pledged will be treated as a distribution to you, and the taxable portion will be included in gross income, and may be subject to the 10 percent early-distribution additional tax. - 13.
-IRS Approval of Form.
+If you pledge all or a portion of your IRA as security for a loan, the portion pledged will be treated as a distribution to you, and the taxable portion will be included in gross income, and may be subject to the 10 percent early-distribution penalty tax. - may be subject to the 10 percent early-distribution penalty tax.

+13. IRS Approval of Form.
 This agreement includes an IRS Forms 5305 series agreement.
 Articles I through VII of this IRS agreement have been reviewed and approved by the IRS.
 This approval is not a determination of its merits, and not an endorsement of the investments provided by us, or the operation of the IRA.
 Article VIII of this IRS agreement contains additional contract provisions that have not been reviewed or approved by the IRS. - 14.
 State Laws.
 State laws may affect your IRA in certain situations, including deductions, beneficiary designations, agency relationships, spousal consent, unclaimed property, taxes, tax withholding, and reporting.